CoulKe/Code-Previewer-Highlighting-Block/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/code-previewer` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/code-previewer-highlighting-block` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. The Code Previewer block will be available in the block editor
+3. The Code Previewer Highlighting Block will be available in the block editor

 == Frequently Asked Questions ==

 = How do I add a code preview block? =

-Simply click the "+" button in the block editor, search for "Code Previewer", and add the block to your post or page.
+Simply click the "+" button in the block editor, search for "Code Previewer Highlighting Block", and add the block to your post or page.

 = What programming languages are supported? =